Your gateway to a wide range of online information resources

 Go to the library webpage and click on the 'Help and Support tab at the top of the screen.
 Then click on the 'Disabled User Support' link and then click on 'Convert a file with SensusAccess'.
 Scroll to the bottom of the page where you'll see an option to start uploading your file.

 If you ever need additional support you can contact the library helpdesk which is available weekdays 9-5 and provides access to an out of hours webchat service.
 Helpdesk colleagues will be able to help you with general enquiries, but if your query is more specific it will usually be passed to a specialist.

 Previous students have found the helpdesk to be an invaluable source of support during their studies.

 You can contact the Library Helpdesk to discuss your specific requirements or if you have any accessibility suggestions.
-Phone the Library Helpdesk on +44 (0)1908 659 001, email us or chat to a member of OU library staff during our opening hours using our Webchat service.
+Phone the Library Helpdesk on +44 (0)1908 659 001, email us or chat to a member staff during our opening hours using our Webchat service.

-If you are trying to read an online article or ebook which is part of the Library's subscription and it includes tables and figure descriptions which are not accessible, Library Services may be able to provide the material as a Word document, as long as it isn’t available commercially in an appropriate accessible format.
+Some online articles or ebooks which are part of the Library's subscription will include tables and figure descriptions which are not accessible.
+Library Services may be able to provide the material as a Word document, as long as it isn’t available commercially in an appropriate accessible format.
 To discuss your needs, please contact the Library Helpdesk

-We encourage students to do their own literature searching, however certain disabilities can make this process difficult or impossible so we have set up a supported literature searching service.
+We encourage students to do their own literature searching, however certain disabilities can make this process difficult or impossible.
+If you have difficulties searching the library databases see our supported literature searching service.